Vishalk786/Vishalk786/README.md

 - 👋 Hi, I’m Vishal kumar
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java.
+-    I have basic knowledge of Html and CSS.
 - 💞️ I’m looking to collaborate on some people.

 <!---